KrowRS/COP-4849-PROJECT/README.md

 # COP4849 - Team Project
 - - - -
-This is a Web application that will display the main tables associated with the Oracle 12c Enterprise “cretabs.sql” database script file. <br />
+This is a Web application that will display the main tables associated with the Oracle 12c Enterprise “cretabs.sql” database script file.
 There are several steps required to running this project locally so please follow the instructions below.
 ## Requirements
 * JDK 8
 * Glassfish Server 4.1.2